 - The important thing to remember is that Tabula is only composed of PDFs that were generated from the computerized text; it is not OCR software and won’t run with scanned pictures.
 Also, it runs best on simplistic table arrangements, not those where some rows or columns cross varied cells.

 This is an excellent alternative to Tabula and contains additional features.
 Some of those ones are listed below:

-with OCR engine, ByteScout PDF multitool can also be used to extract text from scanned documents.
-This functionality is not available in Tabula
+- with the OCR engine, ByteScout PDF multitool can also be used to extract text from scanned documents.
+This functionality is not available in Tabula;

-finally, the installation process of ByteScout PDF tool is extremely easy as compared to tabula.
+- finally, the installation process of the ByteScout PDF tool is extremely easy as compared to tabula.